-This page contains information with regards the Rules and Regulations together with the Fees & Charges for using the facility.
+This page contains information regarding the Rules and regulations together with the Fees & Charges for using the cemetery.
 As you will expect, there are certain legal obligations that must be adhered to.
 We have tried to explain these with the minimum of jargon.

 We have used a ‘toggle’ feature to help reduce information overload.
 Clicking on the ‘v‘ sign will expand the contents of the boxes.

 The Church Cemetery and the Churchyard of St. Nicholas are recorded as having two war graves from the First World War.

 1. Where the person to be interred [or in respect of whom the Right is granted] is or was before his or her death, a parishioner of Hockliffe [at the discretion of the Parish Council].

 2. In the case of a still-born child, where the parents [or one of them] were, at the time of death, residents of Hockliffe.

 3. Where a parishioner was forced to leave the Parish for reasons of age or infirmity or other exceptional cases as agreed by the Parish Council.

 4. It is permissible to reserve burial plots by purchasing the exclusive right of burial or a burial plot for cremation, thus reserving part of the plot for future interment.

 In accordance with Local Authorities Cemeteries Order 1977, in the case of re-opening of an already purchased plot and where the owner is not the person to be interred, all necessary paperwork must be in place prior to the interment date.
 This is also the case when applying for a monument, all paperwork must be in place prior to the erection of the Monument.

 5. The following table of charges, fees and conditions fixed to apply from the 16th July 2020 by Hockliffe Parish Council.